Storing whisky correctly

 Correct: Always store upright, even if it saves space.

-Correct: Store whisky separately from strong-smelling substances.
+Correct: Store whiskey separately from strong-smelling substances.

-8. Whisky Storage: Your Cheat Sheet
+8. Whiskey Storage: Your Cheat Sheet

-📋 The perfect storage solution at a glance
+📋 Perfect storage at a glance

-| factor | Optimal | Acceptable | Avoid |
+| Factor | Optimal | Acceptable | Avoid |

 |---|---|---|---|

-| position | Standing | Standing | Lying down |
+| Position | Upright | Upright | Lying down |

-| Light | Dark | Indirect light | Direct sunlight |
+| Light | Dark | Indirect light | Direct sun |

-| temperature | 15-20°C | 12-22°C | Below 10°C, above 25°C |
+| Temperature | 15-20°C | 12-22°C | Below 10°C, above 25°C |

-| humidity | 50-70% | 40-80% | Below 30%, above 85% |
+| Humidity | 50-70% | 40-80% | Below 30%, above 85% |

-| Closure | Tightly closed | Tightly closed | Relaxed |
+| Closure | Tightly sealed | Tightly sealed | Loose |

-| Shelf life (when opened) | Within 12 months | Within 24 months | Over 2 years |
+| Shelf life (opened) | Within 12 months | Within 24 months | Over 2 years |

-📚 This is how you keep track
+📚 How to keep track

 As your collection grows, organization becomes important: